MicrosoftDocs/visualstudio-docs/docs/msbuild/build-process-overview.md

 ## Parallel execution

-If using multiprocessor support (`-maxCpuCount` or `-m` switch), MSBuild creates nodes, which are MSBuild processes that utilize the available CPU cores.
+If using multiprocessor support (`-maxCpuCount` or `-m` switch), MSBuild creates nodes, which are MSBuild processes that use the available CPU cores.
 Each project is submitted to an available node.
 Within a node, individual project builds execute serially.

 Tasks may be enabled for parallel execution by setting a boolean variable <xref:Microsoft.Build.Tasks.MSBuild.BuildInParallel%2A>, which is set according to the value of the `$(BuildInParallel)` property in MSBuild.
 For tasks that are enabled for parallel execution, a work scheduler manages nodes and assigns work to nodes.